 Glen Miller, Tex Beneke, Gene Krupa -- all of Mom's favorites that she jitterbugged to when she was a teenager growing up in NY City during WWII.

-The days of the Italian/Polish/Irish/Jewish immigrations are over, but the sweet memories of growing up in a mixed ethnic neighborhood in the 30's, 40's, 50's and 60's, are never forgotten, and have made those of us who lived in that era far richer than anyone else can fathom.
-We lived in neighborhoods where the people sometimes struggled to survive, but where the people cared for one another, shared ethnic values, and morals, and passed on stories of the good times and the hard times of living in their countries of origin, and how they adapted and survived in this new and formidable world -- the United States.
+The days of the Italian/Polish/Irish/Jewish immigration are over, but the sweet memories of growing up in a mixed ethnic neighborhood in the 30's, 40's, 50's and 60's, are never forgotten, and have made those of us who lived in that era far richer than anyone else can fathom.
+We lived in neighborhoods where the people sometimes struggled to survive, but where the people cared for one another, and passed on stories of the good times and the hard times of living in their countries of origin, and how they adapted and survived in this new and formidable world -- the United States.
 These stories and the people who told them to us were the gold and diamonds of our youth.

 Those of us who grew up in the Bronx and surrounding boroughs in those days share a very special kinship.
-We were "poor" but we had everything because we lived in neighborhoods where adults looked after the kids' welfare, even if they were someone else's kids -- we were NEVER far from friendship, great food, and the special joy that comes from the shared kinship of camaraderie.
+We were "poor" but we had everything because we lived in neighborhoods where adults looked after the kids' welfare, even if they were someone else's kids -- we were NEVER far from friendship, great food, and the special joy that comes from a shared camaraderie.
 We kids lived in a wonderland of diverse cultures, rituals, and histories.
 We never knew we really "lacked" for anything, because there was so much out there!
-And although our parents may have come from different parts of the "Old World", they all shared similar yet unique experiences in the Old Country and passed their values, and love of knowledge in all forms to us, their children.
+And although our parents may have come from different parts of the "Old World", they all shared similar yet unique experiences in the Old Country and passed their values, morals and love of learning in all forms to us, their children.
 I am ever grateful for this experience, which might never again be repeated, given today's emphasis on "Global Villages" and computer learning from kindergarten onward.
 The Old Country values are still very much worth treasuring, remembering and sharing.
 Add music to these memories and you have a true symphony of life, love and a memorable childhood.